eivind-win/contosocoffee/README.md

 # CoffeeForEveryone
 ## The coffeeShop case study
-In this project we created two websites both located in New York and London.
+In this project i created two websites both located in New York and London.
 One called contosocoffeelondon and the other contosocoffeenewyork.

 I choose to Host the Docker Container solution via Azure Container Registries and pull into an Azure ACI solution.